Epitome87/Understanding-TypeScript-Journey/README.md

 const combinedNames = combine('Matthew', 'Caitlin');
 ```

 **IMPORTANT** to note that TypeScript will give us an error: `Operator '+' cannot be applied to types 'string | number' and 'string | number'` But this is not actually correct!
-This should work -- we _can_ concatanate strings with numbers.
+This should work -- we _can_ concatenate strings with numbers.
 But TypeScript only sees that we have a Union type, and doesn't actually analyze what's in the union type.
 It thinks: "Okay, you're expecting multiple types.
 Maybe that includes types where we cannot use the "+" operator, so I will complain!"

 We can work around this issue by adding runtime type checking: